onap/archived-aaf-authz/docs/AAF-API-Documentation/AAF-API-Documentation.rst

 Accessing RESTful
 -----------------

--AAF RESTful service is secured by the following:
+AAF RESTful service is secured by the following:

--The Client must utilize HTTP/S. Non Secure HTTP is not acceptable -The Client MUST supply an Identity validated by one of the following mechanisms
+ * The Client must utilize HTTP/S. Non Secure HTTP is not acceptable
+ * The Client MUST supply an Identity validated by one of the following mechanisms:

-	-  Valid Global Login Cookie (CSP)
+   * Valid Global Login Cookie (CSP)
-	-  BASIC AUTH protocol using CSO Registered MechID, provisioned in AAF
+   * BASIC AUTH protocol using CSO Registered MechID, provisioned in AAF
-	-  BASIC AUTH protocol using ATTUID@csp.att.com, Global Login Password
+   * BASIC AUTH protocol using ATTUID@csp.att.com, Global Login Password
-	-  (Available 3rd Qtr 2015) Valid tGuard Login Cookie
+   * (Available 3rd Qtr 2015) Valid tGuard Login Cookie
-	-  (Near Future) Application level Certificate
+   * (Near Future) Application level Certificate

 Responses